Microsoft is retiring its famous email client, Outlook. This is arguably

-more streamlined web version of Outlook, which grew out of Hotmail, and
+use anything else: they shun the more streamlined web version of Outlook,

-refuse to believe that thousands of organisations and millions of
+which grew out of Hotmail, and refuse to believe that thousands of companies

 But for better or worse, the choice is no longer in their hands.
 The

-Outlook we all loved or hated has been renamed
+Outlook we all loved (or hated) has been renamed

 Classic Outlook on Windows and